JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

 That said, if you would like to be extra sure, please download the database and query list, and query directly inside your SQL database browser.

 Terms of Use: This user interface code is provided "as-is" for sharing, copying, and modification.
-I claim no rights over it and assume no liability for any issues or damages arising from its use.
+I assume no liability for any issues or damages arising from its use.
 Because this is a read-only interface, it does not modify backend data; however, any subsequent reuse or modification of this code is entirely at the user's own risk.

 ## The full documentation for this project is being prepared